Atlas975/Notes/Databases/Database_indexing.md

 - Index file is much smaller than data file, however additional overhead exists to maintain ordering via re-arranging due to modifications or deletions

 ### Clustering indexes
-- Used if ordering key is a non-key field, ie when multiple records may hold the same value for their ordering field
+- Used if ordering key is a non-key field, ie when multiple records may hold the same value for their ordering field  in which case a clustered ordered field would be used
 - Index entry exists for each distinct value of clustering field

 ![[Pasted image 20230410000220.png|550|550]]